DXC Technology (NYSE:DXC) Issues FY 2024 Earnings Guidance

 DXC Technology (NYSE:DXC) issued an update on its FY 2024 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $5.000-$5.250 for the period.
 The company issued revenue guidance of -.DXC Technology also updated its FY 2022 guidance to $3.450-$3.650 EPS.

-DXC Technology (NYSE:DXC) last announced its quarterly earnings results on Wednesday, August 4th.
-The company reported $0.84 earnings per share for the quarter, topping analysts’ consensus estimates of $0.75 by $0.09.
-DXC Technology had a negative net margin of 0.84% and a positive return on equity of 11.89%.
-The firm had revenue of $4.14 billion during the quarter, compared to analysts’ expectations of $4.10 billion.
-During the same period in the prior year, the company earned $0.21 EPS.
-The firm’s revenue was down 8.0% on a year-over-year basis.
-As a group, research analysts anticipate that DXC Technology will post 3.54 EPS for the current fiscal year.
+DXC Technology (NYSE:DXC) last posted its quarterly earnings results on Wednesday, August 4th.
+The company reported $0.84 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.75 by $0.09.
+DXC Technology had a return on equity of 14.72% and a net margin of 1.92%.
+The firm had revenue of $4.14 billion for the quarter, compared to the consensus estimate of $4.10 billion.
+During the same period in the previous year, the business earned $0.21 earnings per share.
+The company’s revenue for the quarter was down 8.0% compared to the same quarter last year.
+On average, sell-side analysts predict that DXC Technology will post 3.58 earnings per share for the current fiscal year.

-In related news, Director Raul J. Fernandez bought 2,517 shares of the business’s stock in a transaction dated Wednesday, June 2nd.
-The shares were acquired at an average price of $39.73 per share, for a total transaction of $100,000.41.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Corporate insiders own 0.39% of the company’s stock.
+In related news, Director Raul J. Fernandez bought 2,545 shares of the stock in a transaction dated Friday, August 6th.
+The stock was acquired at an average price of $39.55 per share, for a total transaction of $100,654.75.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In the last quarter, insiders bought 6,882 shares of company stock valued at $275,639.
+Insiders own 0.39% of the company’s stock.

 About DXC Technology